athrael-soju/rf-detr/README.md

 - `--detection-threshold` — Detection confidence threshold (default: 0.5)
 - `--prompt` — Custom prompt for BLIP-2 description (default: "Describe this object:")
 - `--log-level` — Set logging level [DEBUG, INFO, WARNING, ERROR] (default: INFO)
-- `--generate-dataset` — NEW: Generate a structured dataset with entity tracking
-- `--dataset-output` — NEW: Path to save the generated dataset (default: auto-generated path in output directory)
-- `--environment` — NEW: Environment label for the dataset (default: "unknown")
-- `--iou-threshold` — NEW: IoU threshold for entity tracking between frames (default: 0.5)

 Example:
 ```bash